• Skip to primary navigation

 Dominant Behavior : Gain Control Over The Situation

-The good news is that, no matter what the cause of your dog’s aggression.
-There are dog training steps you can take to help them overcome it.
-For example, aggressive Dominant dog, using a basket muzzle or head halter can help to prevent your dog from biting or lunging at people or other animals.
+The good news is that, no matter what the cause of your dog’s aggression is, there are training steps you can take to help him overcome it.
+For example, using a basket muzzle or head halter can help to prevent your dog from biting or lunging at people or other animals.
 If you’re not sure what’s causing your dog’s aggression, or if you’re concerned about their behavior, it’s always best to consult with a professional trainer or behaviorist.
 With the right help, your dog can learn to overcome their aggression and live a happy and healthy life.